 First of all, I’m sorry you’re feeling this way, but I totally understand.
 It’s scary and confusing to be unsure of your significant other’s love.

-I went through a long period of seeing the signs that Nathan loved me but still being unable to believe him.
+I went through a long period of seeing the signs that my husband Nathan loved me but still being unable to believe him.
 This was a painful anxiety I dealt with, but I was able to get through it and completely heal from those worries.
-If that sounds like you, I encourage you to read my post on seeking constant reassurance in your relationship.
+If that sounds like you, I encourage you to read my post on how to stop needing reassurance in relationships.